Encrypt, Sync, and Protect MEGA Files with RcloneView — GUI for rclone MEGA Users

 Can I decrypt files elsewhere?

 Yes.
-Import the same rclone.conf into any machine (or run the raw rclone command shown above) to decrypt.
+Import the same rclone.conf into any machine and use the Crypt remote to decrypt.
 Guard the passphrases carefully.

 What if MEGA throttles API calls?